Wrinkle Reduction Therapy

 How is it given?

-Very small amounts of Botox are injected into the required areas using a tiny micro-needle.
+Very small amounts of Botulinum Toxin Type A are injected into the required areas using a tiny micro-needle.
 This acts by blocking the impulse of the nerves to the muscles which relate to the lines and wrinkles.
 The muscles are then relaxed preventing contraction.
-Following treatment with Botox® the skin over the muscles remains smooth and even, while all untreated areas remain unaffected.
+Following anti-wrinkle treatment the skin over the muscles remains smooth and even, while all untreated areas remain unaffected.

 Do the injections hurt?

-Because the needles are so fine and the quantity of Botox so small the pain is minimal.
+Because the needles are so fine and the quantity of Botulinum Toxin Type A so small the pain is minimal.
 No local anesthesia or sedation is required, although there may be some itchiness over the treated area immediately afterwards.

 No!
 It has been used safely and effectively for almost 20 years in the treatment of many medical conditions including neurological disorders.

 This varies from person to person, but can last up to 6 months.
 You will notice a gradual fading of its effects at which point it is time for a new treatment.
 Early clinical studies indicate that over time less frequent use of injections are required, but that also the benefits of anti-wrinkle treatment may be less effective for those over 65.